egarrisxn/jquery-weather-dashboard-2023/README.md

 - Align icons alongside all dates.
 - Refine CSS and application structure.
 - Enhance accessibility with updated labels.

-## Acknowledgements

-A big shoutout to my supportive classmates whose collaboration and assistance made this project a success!

 ## License